 The United States is one of the biggest crude oil producers, strongly impacting oil prices worldwide.
 When the price of crude oil changes, natural gas prices also often change.
 Research shows that the connection between oil and natural gas prices is about 25%.
 This means that if oil prices go up or down, natural gas prices can also change by about 25%.

-Before natural gas can be used, it must be taken from the ground and cleaned.
-This process costs money to do.
-The expenses of getting and refining the gas are added to the price, which makes natural gas more expensive for consumers.
+Before natural gas can be used, it must be extracted from the ground and cleaned.
+This process costs money, and the expenses of getting and refining the gas are added to the price, making natural gas more expensive for consumers.

 Natural Gas Price Trends and Projections

 Looking at natural gas price trends over the years, historical data shows significant volatility, especially during events like the European energy crisis 2022.
-Natural gas prices are currently at their lowest in 18 months, making it a great time for consumers to consider switching to natural gas for their energy needs.
+Today, natural gas prices are at an 18-month low, an ideal time for consumers to switch to natural gas as an energy source.
+The ability to safely store and distribute natural gas makes it a reliable and increasingly affordable option for consumers.

 The Future of Natural Gas: Price Projections for Consumers